SpaceX Intends Bringing Internet To Space: How Realistic Are Elon Musk's Plans?

 SpaceX, owned by Elon Musk, has been dabbling with several enterprising missions and projects.

-A year later, in November 2016, the company filed a petition with the Federal Communications Commission's (FCC), regarding approval for the launch of 4,425 satellites to set up a global network of Internet access from space.
+A year later, in November 2016, the company filed a petition with the Federal Communications Commission, regarding approval for the launch of 4,425 satellites to set up a global network of internet access from space.

-FCC forms reveals that on March 9, SpaceX President Gwynne Shotwell, along with Tim Hughes and Patricia Cooper, met with FCC chairman Ajit Pai as well acting wireless advisor Rachel Bender.
+FCC forms reveal that on March 9, SpaceX President Gwynne Shotwell, along with Tim Hughes and Patricia Cooper, met with FCC chairman Ajit Pai as well as acting wireless advisor Rachel Bender.

 On Feb.
 28, SpaceX representatives met with one of the wireless advisors of FCC to discuss the delayed proposal, regarding the regulatory demands on commercial space launches.

 In the second meeting on March 9, SpaceX representatives discussed the implication of the satellite network, intended to bring terrestrial internet to space.
 The proposal that was filed in November sheds light on how the system would actually run.

 According to the proposal, SpaceX intends to place a constellation of more than 4,425 satellites.
 Nearly 1,600 satellites will launch at the initial stage with the remaining 2,825 satellites slated for later.

 In the past, companies like Motorola have also come up with the idea of a satellite network transmitting data as well as small base stations.